 Rear Window is a very dark and thrilling film which tackles issues of obsession, curiosity, romance, murder and voyeurism.
-The film features glamourous clothes, black comedy, fascinating characters, plenty of suspense, and one of the most realistic film sets in American film history.
+The film features beautiful clothes, black comedy, fascinating characters, plenty of suspense, and one of the most realistic film sets in American film history.
 The film also shows that sometimes being nosy and suspicious isn’t necessarily a bad thing, because in the process you may witness something which could help solve a crime or be able to stop something bad from happening to someone.

-I like how we are not entirely sure whether to accept the suspicions of Jeff or not.
-Even though we see and hear what he does, we don’t really know how much to be concerned about, or even at some points are not entirely clear about what we’ve actually witnessed.
+I really like how we are not entirely sure whether to accept the suspicions of Jeff or not.
+Even though we see and hear the same things he does, we don’t really know what incidents are worth being concerned about.
+At some points we are not even entirely clear about what we’ve actually just witnessed.

-I love the apartment complex set because it looks so real.
-How it’s set up really works for the story as Jeff’s window has a clear view of all of the other apartments opposite and around his own.
+I love the apartment complex set because it looks so realistic.
+How it’s set up works for the story as Jeff’s window has a clear view of all of the other apartments opposite and around his own.
 All the apartment sets were also designed inside, with furniture etc added to the interiors which could be seen through the windows.
 I also love the excellent sound work heard during the apartment complex sequences where we hear conversations, music, and other sounds at various different levels, just as you would in reality.

-The one thing about this set up that always makes me laugh, is how everyone has their windows open with the lights on and nobody (apart from the newlyweds)ever has their curtains or blinds drawn.
-This seems to be a reccuring thing in American, Swedish and Danish films and series; here in the UK, once it’s evening, the curtains and blinds are shut, we’d never dream of having the lights on so that everyone outside could see in.
+The one thing about this set up that always makes me laugh is how everyone in all the apartments has their windows open with the lights on and nobody (apart from the newlyweds)ever has their curtains or blinds drawn.
+This seems to be a recurring thing in American, Swedish and Danish films and series; here in the UK, once it’s evening the curtains and blinds are firmly shut, we’d never dream of having the lights on so that everyone outside could see in.
 Do none of the characters in this film value their privacy?
 Do they not think that someone across the courtyard could be seeing everything they’re doing?

-Thelma Ritter provides comic support as the no nonsense Stella.
+Thelma Ritter provides comic support as the sassy and no-nonsense Stella.
 She also thinks Jeff needs to stop watching, but then she and Lisa begin to think he may be right after all.
 Thelma was one of the greatest character actresses and she steals every scene she is in here.

-Raymond Burr is almost unrecognisable as the menacing Lars Thorwald.
-I love Burr when he plays good guys like Ironside, but he was superb when playing dubious and evil characters.
+Raymond Burr is almost unrecognisable in this as Lars Thorwald.
+I love Raymond when he plays good guys like Ironside, but he was absolutely superb when playing dubious and evil characters.
 He really keeps you guessing about Thorwald right up to the final scene.

 This is a thrilling film that keeps you on the edge of your seat throughout.
 It also makes you see just how easy it is to slip into obsession.
 Excellent performances throughout and skilled direction from Hitch make this a must see.